Have you been the victim of a data breach? These pointers will keep criminals from taking advantage of it and limit the damage.

 If this kind of information leaks, the consequences can be enormous for those involved.
 Data can be used by malicious parties without noticing it.
 Identity fraud can then be a consequence: when a person pretends to be someone else, bank accounts can be opened, for example.

 If you send personal data in an unsecure way, you are risking running into unpleasant surprises.
 In addition to the consequences for those involved, there are also fines for you as an organization, which can be 4% of the global annual turnover.

 What do I need to securely send personal data digitally?

-In a growing digital society there is an increasing need to be able to share personal data with colleagues, customers and partners.
+In a growing digital society, there is an increasing need to be able to share personal data with colleagues, customers, and partners.
 The public and private sectors exchange this kind of information on a daily basis.
 But of course this has to be done safely.
 How?
 Follow the step-by-step plan below and discover what you need.
 Do you want to be sure of error-free handling of the data within your organization?
-Download our free Whitepaper and learn how to outsmart a data breach.
+Learn how to outsmart a data breach.